Corresponding with Members of Congress

 Staff Member: Wonderful, what can I do for you?

-Caller: As a concerned member of the Congressman’s district, I support H.R.
-2 and would like know his position on this bill.
-(Feel free to insert any helpful information you might have at this time, in addition to why it is of concern to the member of Congress’s constituents.
+Caller: As a concerned member of the Congresswoman’s district, I support H.R.
+2, which is being voted on this week, and I urge the Congresswoman to vote yes on this bill.
+(Insert information on why you support, in addition to why it is of concern to the member of Congress’s constituents.
 But remember, be brief!)

-Staff Member: Congressman Smith does support H.R.
-2. Thank you for sharing your concerns with us, I will relay your comments on to the member of Congress.
+Staff Member: Congressman Smith does not support H.R.
+2, but thank you for sharing your concerns with us, and I will relay your comments on to the member of Congress.

 Caller: Thank you for this information.
 I appreciate you sharing my thoughts, as I hope the Congresswoman may reconsider her position.
 Have a great day.